About American Classical Education

 - A commitment to use technology effectively without diminishing the faculty leadership that is crucial to academic achievement

 - A plan to serve Grades K through 12 (even if the school must open with fewer grades) so as to provide continuity and a recurrent examination of subjects throughout a student’s career

 - A school culture of moral virtue, decorum, respect, discipline, and studiousness among both students and faculty

 The goal of a young person’s education should be to train the mind and prepare the heart to make the best life possible for one’s self and others.
 We train our students to become self-governing thinkers and doers.

 Our students will be adaptable, innovative,and creative in a changing world, but also understand that there are timeless principles worth preserving—principles that are good and true.We want to shape young people who are thoughtful, kind, and empathetic, but also decisive and proactive.
 We want our students to be moral, courageous, and faithful to their principles.
 Our graduates will enter the world as wise, virtuous, confident, and productive citizens, well positioned to lead happy lives and contribute to their communities.

 Parents see their children grow in character and academic achievement, bringing joy to their homes and communities.
 Teachers engage students through dialog and a content-rich curriculum, fulfilling them in their vocations.
 Students develop dutiful habits of learning and moral formation, realizing their greatest potential through education.

-K-5 classical charter schools will open in these Tennessee counties in fall 2023.
+K-5 charter schools are in planning to open in these Tennessee counties in Fall of 2024